opatiny/micromouse/docs/various/labNotebook.md

 - received distance sensors
 - started distance sensing thread and tried modifying the sensors I2C addresses
+- realized that we cannot change the addresses permanently -> we'll have to do it every time the device is powered -> not enough pins -> need IO expander ove I2C

 ### 15 - 22